tschaub/grunt-newer/README.md

 With the above configuration, running `grunt` will configure your `jshint:all` task to use only files in the `src` config that have been modified since the last successful run of the same task.

+To keep track of successful runs, the `newer` task writes files in the `.grunt` directory where it is run.
+If you're running the task in a git repository, you'll want to add `.grunt` to your `.gitignore` file.

 [![Current Status](https://secure.travis-ci.org/tschaub/grunt-newer.png?branch=master)](https://travis-ci.org/tschaub/grunt-newer)